MilanObrenovic/devops-vpc-terraform/README.md

 4. GitHub Actions workflow triggers CI/CD.
 5. Code gets deployed to AWS VPC and Components.

-- On every merge into the `main` branch, GitHub Actions execute
+- On every merge into the `main` branch, GitHub Actions execute the procedure to apply the Terraform changes.

 ## 1.7.
 Terraform Code Structure